-riequirea maore ri istory courses

-MUS 3038 Popular and World Music (3)
+MUS 3038 Popular and World Music (3) MU S 3038 Popul lar and d W orld Music (3) )

-MUS 4531 Music History I (3)

-MUS 4532 Music History II (3)
+MUS 4531 Music History I (3) MUS 4532 Music History II (3)

 Required Ensemble Participation

 Ensemble participation each semester is made in consultation with and discretion of the Division of Music faculty.
 A minimum of 4 credit hours in ensemble participation is required.
 A minimum of 2 hours of ensemble credit must be earned at the upper division level (completed during the Junior or Senior years).
 Two hours of ensemble credit must be earned in large ensembles; 2 hours of ensemble credit must be earned in small ensembles.
 Enrollment in a minimum of one ensemble is required each term of residence.
 Vocal principals are to participate in Concert Choir every semester in residence.
 Instrumental majors in the Teacher Education Program are to participate in Marching Highland Cavaliers every fall semester in residence.